 Forward bends can be done with the aid of a yoga bolster or block.
 This is another fairly easy and basic restorative pose, done in the standing position.
 This yoga position can help your lower back and stretch your hamstrings.

 To get into Supported Forward Fold, stand in front of your yoga block.
 Inhale and stand-up tall, exhale and bend forward.
 Place your hands on-top of the block for assistance.

 As you get better with this asana, you’ll move away from a larger block to a smaller one, or maybe transition the block to a horizontal position.

 5. Supported Fish Pose

-You can use either a block or bolster for this asana as well, but using a bolster might be more comfortable for you.
+You can use either a block or bolster for this asana as well.
+Oftentimes, a bolster is more comfortable.
 This asana is great for the lower back, neck and chest.

-To start your restorative fish pose, lay your block or bolster down on your mat.
-Position yourself (in the supine position) over your yoga prop and make sure the prop is hitting right in between your shoulder blades (can be slightly lower).
+To start restorative Fish pose, lay your block or bolster down.
+Position yourself (in the supine position) over said prop, making sure the location is in-between your shoulder blades (can be slightly lower).

-Your legs will stay firmly planted on your mat, however, arms should be suspended off to the side, (you can use another support for your neck if need be).
-Keep your arms lifted above the mat slightly, and really bend into your bolster or block.
+Your legs will stay firmly planted on your mat, however, arms should be suspended off to the side, (use another support for your neck if need be).
+Keep your arms lifted above the mat slightly.
+In addition, concentrate on “bending” into your bolster.

-It is a great way to really get some cohesiveness to your mind and body, a kind of togetherness that may be hard to find for some people.
+It is a great way to connect mind and body, a togetherness that may be hard to find for some.

-Please be sure to share your experiences with restorative yoga or any other type of yoga for that matter on our blog, and let's help each other have a more sound body and mind!
+Please be sure to share your experiences with restorative yoga or any other type of yoga for that matter on our blog.
+Let’s help each other have a more sound body and mind!